Decipher/textimage/README.txt

       stored.
 If specified, the automatic URI generation performed by Textimage is bypassed and caching disabled.
     - alt - the image alternate text.
 This text will be used by screen readers, search engines, or when the image cannot be loaded.
-Tokens can be used.
     - title - the text to be displayed when hovering the image on the browser.
-      Tokens can be used.
     - attributes - associative array of attributes to be placed in the <img>
       tag.
     - image_container_attributes - if specified, the <img> tag will be wrapped